Real estate agent: Brokerage commissions

 In consideration of the brokerage successfully finding a buyer for the property, a broker anticipates receiving a commission for the services the brokerage has provided.
 Usually, the payment of a commission to the brokerage is contingent upon finding a buyer for the real estate, the successful negotiation of a purchase contract between the buyer and seller, or the settlement of the transaction and the exchange of money between buyer and seller.
 Under common law, a real estate broker is eligible to receive their commission, regardless of whether the sale actually takes place, once they secure a buyer who is ready, willing, and able to purchase the dwelling.

 Economist Steven D. Levitt famously argued in his 2005 book Freakonomics that real estate brokers have an inherent conflict of interest with the sellers they represent because their commission gives them more motivation to sell quickly than to sell at a higher price.
 Levitt supported his argument with a study finding brokers tend to put their own houses on the market for longer and receive higher prices for them compared to when working for their clients.
-He concluded that broker commissions will reduce in future.
-A 2008 study by other economists found that when comparing brokerage without listing services, brokerage significantly reduced the average sale price.
+He concluded that broker commissions will be reduced in the future.
+A 2008 study by other economists found that when comparing brokerages without listing services, brokerages significantly reduced the average sale price.